Carmel & District Cricket Club

-Carmel & District Cricket Club is a team based in Flintshire North Wales who play competitive cricket in the North Wales Cricket League.
-They are the only Welsh village team to have defeated an international cricket team, and have staged several matches between national teams at their Pen-y-Gelli ground.
+Carmel & District Cricket Club is a cricket team based in Flintshire North Wales.
+They play competitive cricket in the North Wales Cricket League.
+They are the only Welsh village team to have defeated an international cricket team, and staged matches between national teams at their Pen-y-Gelli ground.

+History

-Carmel was founded as the result of a public meeting for those interested in the formation of a cricket club held at Carmel Village Hall in September 1965.
+Carmel was founded as the result of a public meeting for those interested in the formation of a cricket club in September 1965.
 The main people behind the meeting were Norman Cross-Parry, Meirion Griffith and Bill Parker.

-The club initially played their matches at the Golch ground, opposite the Halfway House pub on the old A55 road, now the A5026, in the village of Carmel between Lloc and Holywell.
+The club initially played at Golch ground in the village of Carmel between Lloc and Holywell.

-The club's first ever match took place against a now defunct team made of workers from BJ Construction.
-The inaugural season also saw matches against the likes of Abergele, St Asaph and Northop Hall.
+The club's first match took place against a now defunct team made of workers from BJ Construction.
+The inaugural season also saw matches against Abergele, St Asaph and Northop Hall.

-Eventually the Golch site was up for sale and the club successfully applied to the Sports Council and Delyn Borough Council for grant-aid to re-establish the club on another ground.
+Eventually the Golch site was sold and the club successfully applied to the Sports Council and Delyn Borough Council for grant-aid to re-establish the club on another ground.